This article will look at the best dog walking holidays in the UK.

 Snowdonia National Park

-You can book a room for the night in one of the many dog welcoming hotels such as the Waterloo Hotel in Betws-y-Coed or the prettily named Fairy Falls Hotel in Trefriw, where you can rest those weary legs and tuck into delicious homemade food.
+You can book a room for the night in one of the many animal-welcoming hotels, such as the Waterloo Hotel in Betws-y-Coed.
+There’s also the prettily named Fairy Falls Hotel in Trefriw, where you can rest those weary legs and tuck into delicious homemade food.

 Dog-Friendly Walking Holidays in Scotland